uclaacm/acmcyber.com/data/blog/2024-03-11-winter-2024-fuzzing-lab.md

 ## cxml

-This library is an parser for XML written in C. We were not actually able to fuzz this library as it contained a couple of compiler errors.
+This library is a parser for XML written in C. We were not actually able to fuzz this library as it contained a couple of compiler errors.

 The most notable of these errors was a use after free error in the code where a lexer was freed and then used by a function a couple of lines later in the code.
 There was also an unsigned char error which was easily fixed by explicitly casting the variable to signed.
 This might be due to differences in whether signed is the default on the server we used.